danos/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

     Note that if --cipher_key is used, this will be ignored.

-*   cipher_iv: set the cipher IV to be used.
+*   iv: set the IV to be used.
 Bytes has to be separated with ":"

-*   cipher_iv_random_size: set the size of the cipher IV, which will be generated randomly.
+*   iv_random_size: set the size of the IV, which will be generated randomly.

-    Note that if --cipher_iv is used, this will be ignored.
+    Note that if --iv is used, this will be ignored.

-*   auth_algo: select the authentication algorithm (default is sha1-hmac)
+*   auth_algo: select the authentication algorithm (default is SHA1-HMAC)

-*   auth_op: select the authentication operation to perform: GENERATE or VERIFY
+*   cipher_op: select the authentication operation to perform: GENERATE or VERIFY

     (default is GENERATE)